 All members have the right to be represented in the Board of Trustees by nominating and voting on Board members.
 Member municipalities have ownership and, thus, equity in the assets of the group in the unlikely event of dissolution.
 There are no costs or dues for OMAG membership.
 Cities actively participating in any of the 3 plans must simply sign the membership agreement.

-For information on how your municipality can become a member, please contact Stephen Reel or Jon Woods at OMAG.
+For information on how your municipality can become a member, please contact Dorie Spitler at OMAG.
+Dorie can be reached at (405) 657-1400 or firstname.lastname@example.org.